 - In Yu-Gi-Oh!, Anzu has a Two-Person Love Triangle between Yugi and Yami.
 At the end of the series, Yami goes to his final rest, having been a pharaoh who was dead for 3,000 years.

-- Highschool of the Dead: This actually makes things worse for the hero since Rei's now focused on Takashi, but way too often she ends up comparing him to Hisashi, or berating him in a way that makes Takashi think she is.
+- Highschool of the Dead: This actually makes things worse for the hero since Rei's now focused on Takashi, but way too often she ends up comparing him to her dead boyfriend Hisashi, or berating him in a way that makes Takashi think she is.
 She eventually gets over it and admits that she'd dated Hisashi more because it hurt too much to be with him, but now she's all his.

 - Psychic Academy: The love triangle between Ai, Orina, and Mew ends with Mew's death.
 In a subversion of this trope, Ai decides to spend the rest of his life being true to Mew's memory.

 - Neon Genesis Evangelion: The main love triangle between Shinji, Asuka and Rei ceases to exist when Rei pulls a Heroic Sacrifice to save Shinji, shortly after arriving at the realization that she "wants to be one with him".
-As a sort-of deconstruction, Asuka ends up doubting the sincerity of Shinji's feelings, accusing him of comming to her because she's basically the only one left, since everyone else (including the clone replacing the Rei we used to know) either scares Shinji or has kicked the bucket at this point.
+As a sort-of deconstruction, Asuka ends up doubting the sincerity of Shinji's feelings, accusing him of comming to her because she's basically the only one left, since everyone else (including the clone replacing the Rei everyone used to know) either scares Shinji or has kicked the bucket at this point.

 - Many Bleach HitsugayaxMatsumoto fans see Gin's death as this.
+Even when Hitsugaya and Matsumoto don't end together either.

 - In X-Men, Cyclops making it out with Emma Frost — almost literally on his dead wife's grave.
 In this case, the dead wife made them do it with her psychic powers, or rather, the future resurrected her did it, but still perplexing, since there were plenty of other ways she could have made Scott stay that were a lot less tacky.